-refers to a battle between gods and demons, and Indra (the king of the gods) was feeling depressed.
-At that time Indra’s wife Sachi took a thread, charged it with sacred verses or Mantras for protection and tied it on Indra’s hand.
-Through the strength of this thread Indra conquered his enemies.
-Since then till today this festival is celebrated.
+It refers to a battle between gods and demons.
+Indra (the king of the gods) was feeling dejected, so his wife Sachi took a thread, charged it with sacred verses (Mantras) for protection and tied it on Indra's hand.
+The strength of this thread helped Indra to conquer his enemies.
+This festival is celebrated since then.

 In the Epics

-In Mahabharata when Lord Krishna advised Yudhishtthir to tie the puissant Rakhi to guard himself against impending evils.
-Thus the Raksha Bhandhan symbolizes all aspects of protection of the good from evil forces.
-In the ancient Puranik scriptures, it is said that King Bali's stronghold had been the Raakhi.
+In Mahabharata, Lord Krishna advised Yudhishtthir to tie the puissant Rakhi to guard himself against impending evils.
+Thus the Raksha Bhandhan symbolizes the protection of the good from evil forces.
+In the ancient Puranik scriptures, it is said that King Bali's source of strength had been the Raakhi.
 Hence while tying the rakhi this couplet is usually recited: